LastAncientOne/Data-Science/README.md

 #### 3. Organize information for review & consideration.
 #### 4. Analyze or evaluate the information.
 #### 5. Develop, compile or generate alternatives.
-#### 6. Select or identify the solution you want to recommend based on teh results of your objective analysis.
+#### 6. Select or identify the solution you want to recommend based on the results of your objective analysis.
 #### 7. Develop a plan to implement the solution and the documents necessary to authorize the implementation.

 # Prerequisites